PSAM3060-D-S16/class_notes/content/week_1/index.md

 > I'm tired of looking at the computer screen?
 Can I do a couple of posts with paper/paint/glue/wood/whatever?

 Absolutely.
 The more variety between your posts the better.
+Do make sure that your work relates to the weekly topic.